avelino/awesome-go/README.md

 * [Hey](https://github.com/rakyll/hey) - Hey is a tiny program that sends some load to a web application.
 * [kala](https://github.com/ajvb/kala) - Simplistic, modern, and performant job scheduler.
 * [kubernetes](https://github.com/kubernetes/kubernetes) - Container Cluster Manager from Google.
+* [Moby](https://github.com/moby/moby) - A collaborative project for the container ecosystem to assemble container-based systems
 * [Mora](https://github.com/emicklei/mora) - REST server for accessing MongoDB documents and meta data.
 * [ostent](https://github.com/ostrost/ostent) - collects and displays system metrics and optionally relays to Graphite and/or InfluxDB.
 * [Packer](https://github.com/mitchellh/packer) - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.